-Now most teachings about tithing are from Malachi 3:8-12.
-The bulk of these teachings address the blessings of tithing and the curse of not, which isn’t wrong.
-It’s noteworthy however some times preachers overemphasize the theological reasons for tithing and neglect the practical reasons.
+Now, most teachings about tithing are from Malachi 3:8-12.
+The bulk of these teachings addresses the blessings of tithing and the curse of not, which isn’t wrong.
+It’s noteworthy however sometimes preachers overemphasize the theological reasons for tithing and neglect the practical reasons.
 So today I am going to note down 3 such reasons for tithing.

 Some people think the pastor must live by faith.
 He is living by faith indeed.
 He wouldn’t sign up for a risky assignment such as pastorate if he didn’t.
-(Most of the pastors I know are former software engineers, architects, civil engineers, doctors and the list is endless) Question is whether you got faith to set a side a tithe as small as 10% from your monthly income.
+(Most of the pastors I know are former software engineers, architects, civil engineers, doctors, and the list is endless) The question is whether you got the faith to set aside a tithe as small as 10% of your monthly income.

-Finally tithing enables you to give systematically – in a timely fashion, (1 Corinthians 16:2).
-Since you are giving in keeping with the income it helps to slowly develop a discipline of giving from ground up.
+Finally, tithing enables you to give systematically – in a timely fashion, (1 Corinthians 16:2).
+Since you are giving in keeping with the income it helps to slowly develop a discipline of giving from the ground up.
 Tithing makes giving consistent too.
-Although you are always welcome to give more 10% of the entire income is a good place to start with.
+Although you are always welcome to give more than 10% of your entire income is a good place to start with.
 Think of it as an experiment in the area of divine provision, (“Test me in this,” says the Lord Almighty, “and see if I will not…”).

 Friends, what I have presented here are not arguments but facts.
-There are many people who teach and preach crap such as “tithing” was a thing of the Old Testament law.
-The practical reasons I outlined above however remind us that tithing is much more than a command (or the pastor robbing the congregation as some like to say it).
+There are many people who teach and preach lies such as “tithing was a thing of the Old Testament law”.
+The practical reasons I outlined above, however, remind us that tithing is much more than a command (or the pastor robbing the congregation as some like to say it).
 If you have any questions or suggestions and you are sincere in your asking please feel free to leave a comment.
 No offense, but comments not in favor of this article shall find their rightful place in the trash to avoid confusion in the community.